-Eating-wise, Flexible Dieting or IIFYM is so simple since no food is technically forbidden as long as it fits your macros.
+Macro counting is simple as no food is technically forbidden as long as it fits your macros.

 But, tracking your macros and eating meals that help meet them can be challenging and frustrating for some.

-These books contains everything you need to know, as well as do, in order to be successful with the flexible diet.
+These books contain everything you need to know, as well as do, in order to be successful with the macro diet.

 - Fat loss edition

 - Macro and TDEE calculations